MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps.md

   - [X] [**Service workers**](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).
 Use *service worker* threads to act as network proxies between your server and client app in order to provide offline support, resource caching, push notifications, background data sync, and  page load perf optimizations.

   - [X] [**Web app manifest**](https://developer.mozilla.org/en-US/docs/Web/Manifest).
 Provide a JSON-based metadata file describing key information about your web app (such as icons, language, and URL entry point) so that Windows 10 and other host platforms can provide your PWA users with an installable, native app-like experience.
-Associating your site with a web app manifest makes it eligible for [automatic inclusion in the Microsoft Store](./progressive-web-apps/microsoft-store.md#automatic-pwa-importing-with-bing) through the Bing indexing service.

 To be a *great* PWA, your app will also need:

   - [X] [**Cross-browser compatibility**](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing).
 Ensure your PWA works by [testing](https://developer.microsoft.com/en-us/microsoft-edge/tools/remote/) in different browsers and environments.
-On Windows 10, be sure to test your app both in the Microsoft Edge browser and also in its full PWA experience: as an installed, standalone Windows 10 app (powered by the *EdgeHTML* engine).

   - [X] [**Responsive design**](https://en.wikipedia.org/wiki/Responsive_web_design).
 Employ fluid layouts and flexible images with CSS [grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) and/or [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout), [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries), and [responsive images](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) to adapt your UX to your user's device.
 Use device [emulation tools](./devtools-guide/emulation.md) from your browser to test locally, or set up a [remote debugging session](./devtools-protocol/0.1/clients.md#microsoft-edge-devtools-preview) to test directly on a target device.
-On Windows 10, PWAs (EdgeHTML) can also be [tailored for form factors](https://docs.microsoft.com/en-us/windows/uwp/design/devices/index) beyond desktop, phone and tablet, including: [Xbox and TV](https://docs.microsoft.com/en-us/windows/uwp/design/devices/designing-for-tv), [Surface Hub](https://developer.microsoft.com/en-us/windows/surfacehub), and [Windows Mixed Reality](https://developer.microsoft.com/en-us/windows/mixed-reality) devices.

   - [X] [**Deep linking**](https://en.wikipedia.org/wiki/Deep_linking).
 Route each page of your site to a unique URL so existing users can help you engage an even broader audience through social media sharing.